 Due to mineralisation not being hosted by individual lithologies, grade halos were utilised to model the mineralisation observed at Maligreen.
 An Indicator Interpolant Numeric Function in Leapfrog Geo was utilised to delineate the mineralisation at Maligreen.
-As observed with the lithological model, the four structural domains can be characterised by distinct host lithologies (Figure 9), as well as distinct orientations of mineralisation.
-The constructed grade halos can be seen in Figure 9.
+As observed with the lithological model, the four structural domains can be characterised by distinct host lithologies (Figure 21), as well as distinct orientations of mineralisation.
+The constructed grade halos can be seen in Figure 21.

 Various setups and orientations were tested during the generation of the grade halos to get the result to best reflect the data.
-The structural orientations were guided by the work by Dirks (2001) as well as the trends that were obtained directly from the data, allowing the delineation of a north trending north and south domain, as well as two northwest trending Splay domains (Figure 9).
-Sections through the Maligreen grade halos are shown in Figure 10.
+The structural orientations were guided by the work by Dirks (2001) as well as the trends that were obtained directly from the data, allowing the delineation of a north trending north and south domain, as well as two northwest trending Splay domains (Figure 21).
+The setup parameters employed in the creation of these domains is shown in Table 6.
+Sections through the Maligreen grade halos are shown in Figure 22.